-ADMINISTRATION PROFESSIONAL CODE OF ETHICS COPYRIGHT It is the policy of the Diocese of Gaylord and the GTACS that all employees, volunteers, and students will abide by federal copyright laws.
-Employees, volunteers, and students may copy, print, or non-print material allowed by:
+ADMINISTRATION PROFESSIONAL CODE OF ETHICS COPYRIGHT It is the policy of the Diocese of Gaylord and the GTACS that all

 - 1. Copyright laws

 - 2. Fair use guidelines

 - 3. Specific license or contractual agreements

 - 4. Other types of permission

 POLICY ENFORCEMENT GUIDELINES Depending on the nature and severity of the policy violation, the technology director, or school administrator may take one or more of the following actions: